 Freeze the bread, sliced, in an airtight container.
 Defrost the day before at room temperature.
 Toast a few minutes to crisp.

 You can use this bread to make a keto sandwich filled with avocado, ham, cheese, lettuce, or as a breakfast toast.
 Spread sugar-free chia seed jam and peanut/almond butter on top.

 What if your bread is too moist?

 Net carbs: 3.2 g per sliceInstant raspberry jam recipeCombine 2 cups of frozen raspberries with 2 tablespoons of water and 1 tablespoon of chia seed.
 Set aside until the berries defrost.
 Mash with a fork and set aside in the fridge for at least 1 hour or overnight until jam forms.
-Psyllium husk: don't use Metamucil fiber supplements in my recipes, this is not the same product as whole psyllium husk fiber.
+Psyllium husk: Don't use Metamucil fiber supplements in this recipe.
+It is not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
-It will turn food dry, purple, or blue.
+It will turn the food dry, purple, or blue.